Marmolada Glacier

-The Marmolada Glacier (Ghiacciaio della Marmolada) is located on the mountain Marmolada in the province of Belluno, Italy.
+The Marmolada Glacier (ghiacciaio della Marmolada; dlaciá dla Marmolèda; Marmolatagletscher) is located on the mountain Marmolada in the province of Belluno, northeast Italy.

 Geography

 The glacier in June 2015, seen from Pian dei Fiacconi.

 Marmolada Glacier is the only one in the Dolomites section of the Alps.
 During World War I, the front line between Austrian and Italian forces ran over Marmolada, and Austrian soldiers built quarters in glacier tunnels, forming an "ice city" of considerable size.
 A World War I museum, Museo della Grande Guerra in Marmolada, is located in the valley below the glacier.

 Incidents

 On 3 July 2022, a serac collapse killed 11 mountaineers.